Skip to content

 • Public finances build trust — residents who don't know how their service charge is spent assume the worst.
 Showing category-level numbers (without PII) silences a lot of complaints.

 • Schedule AGMs early — even with the digital tooling, Ghanaian estates often struggle with quorum.
-30-day notice + WhatsApp reminder + in-person date pinned on the gate gets you there.
+30-day notice + Telegram reminder + in-person date pinned on the gate gets you there.

 • Train new committee members on the HOA module before their first meeting — this saves you from re-explaining the same workflows to every new chair.